tpsatish95/file_indexer/README.md

 It is untested but should work on Windows too.

 ### Python Dependencies
 `file_indexer` mainly depends on the following Python packages.
+It runs on Python 3.6.

 ```
 nltk